JustOff/ublock0-updater/README.md

 **uBlock Origin Updater** provides updates for [uBlock Origin](https://github.com/gorhill/uBlock) directly from GitHub.
-It intercepts Add-ons Manager requests and returns the latest XUL (legacy) version compatible with Pale Moon, SeaMonkey and FireFox.
+It intercepts Add-ons Manager requests and returns the latest XUL (legacy) version compatible with Pale Moon, SeaMonkey and Firefox.